malte-b/musical_env_bike/documentation.md

 ### 5.)
 Methods
 On the way from the pure air particulate pollution data to a telling sonification we have to deal with multiple challenges.
 We prepare the data and map different dimensions of the data to pitch, volume etc. to generate a telling sound.
-Finally we use osc to send the processed information to PD.
+Finally we use OSC (*Open Sound Control*) to send the processed information to PD.
 Here we read the messages as notes and play them with a synthesizer.
 In the following sections we take a more detailled look into each step we take to successfully hear the sonified data in the end.

 //ÜBERALL WHY